KDE/digikam-doc/post_processing/html_gallery.rst

     <a href="previous"><xsl:value-of select="$i18nPrevious"/></a>
     | <a href="next"><xsl:value-of select="$i18nNext"/></a>

-It's quite a lot more verbose, but this way your user will get localized HTML output.
+It's a lot more verbose, but this way your user will get localized HTML output.

 If you want to use **i18n parameters** in attributes, do it like this: